 Just don’t forget to offer your knowledge or expertise in a sensitive way.
 For example, in more collectivist cultures, directly offering a lesson in a group setting, especially to someone older or “more senior” than you are, may be too awkward; but, a private, subtle suggestion might let them “save face” and accept your tutorial.

 We all appreciate a kind word, but we don’t always express them aloud (or loudly enough)!
 Let a friend, teacher, parent, or sibling know how funny, caring, or smart they are.
 Try to be specific and generous in your compliment!
 If that amount of openness is not the cultural norm, find an indirect way to imply that you think they’re great.
 For instance, an indirect way to compliment someone’s cooking may be to eat everything on your plate, rather than directly commenting on the deliciousness of a meal!

 Such a small act that makes an enormous difference.
 Sometimes, we just need someone to listen without judgment.
-If someone close to you wants to talk, or maybe just watch a movie, take time out of your day to be present and really listen if they’re open to talking.
+If someone close to you wants to talk, or maybe just watch a movie on Netflix Party, take time out of your day to be present and really listen if they’re open to talking (even if that show you’re watching is really good).
 Listening is a skill that takes practice, but its rewards are priceless.

-While this may not seem like a simple act, there are many short-term and meaningful options for volunteering–for as little as one day!
-Whether it’s working at a local animal shelter, spending time with the elderly at a nursing home, or planting at your community garden, you can make a big difference and feel fulfilled doing it.
+While this may not seem like a simple act, there are many short-term and meaningful options for virtual volunteering–for as little as one day!
+You can make a big difference and feel fulfilled doing it, all from your home.

-People will never forget how you made them feel, so for this IEW, engage in small acts of kindness both on this list and beyond.
-You may be surprised how the smallest actions create the biggest impacts.
-Don’t forget to visit our Student Life Page to find more fun ways to get involved this IEW!
+People will never forget how you made them feel, so during this stressful time for many, engage in small acts of kindness both on this list and beyond.
+You may be surprised how small actions can create big impacts.